official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 could be agreed.

-110. Mr Blair and Mr Straw discussed the content of the revised draft resolution on 23 September.32 They agreed that there were dangers with a proposal for a full, final and complete declaration of Iraq’s capabilities but the time had come to test its negotiability with France and Russia.
+110. Mr Blair and Mr Straw discussed the content of the revised draft resolution on 23 September.[^32] They agreed that there were dangers with a proposal for a full, final and complete declaration of Iraq’s capabilities but the time had come to test its negotiability with France and Russia.

 111. Mr Blair agreed that Mr Straw should tell Secretary Powell that, while he understood the US anxieties about whether the UN would deal effectively with the Iraqi

-29 Letter Manning to McDonald, 21 September 2002, ‘Iraq: Conversation between the Prime Minister and President Bush’.
+[^29]: Letter Manning to McDonald, 21 September 2002, ‘Iraq: Conversation between the Prime Minister and
-30 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^30]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-31 Letter Manning to McDonald, 21 September 2002, ‘Iraq: Conversation between the Prime Minister and President Bush’.
+[^31]: Letter Manning to McDonald, 21 September 2002, ‘Iraq: Conversation between the Prime Minister and
-32 Letter Rycroft to Sedwill, 23 September 2002, ‘Iraq: UN Resolution’.
+[^32]: Letter Rycroft to Sedwill, 23 September 2002, ‘Iraq: UN Resolution’.

 217